StAResComp/rescomp-network-launch/Presentations/Introduction/rescomp-network-intro-content.md

 - This has come up in conversations I've had with individuals and in responses to the blogpost.
 - People who "just" write R scripts, or LabVIEW, or think their code isn't up to some level of quality or elegance
-- The answer is always
+- The answer is always...

 ---